Twins vs. Brewers Player Props Betting Odds

 Santana Stats

-- Santana heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .190 with a double, two home runs, two walks and six RBI.
+- Santana brings a four-game streak with at least one hit into this one.
+During his last five outings he is hitting .238 with a double, two home runs, two walks and six RBI.

 Santana Recent Games